Going "Back to the Future"

 Walkable Cities

-By and large, walkable cities are some of the most popular, and walkable neighborhoods are some of the most valued in the world.
+By and large, walkable cities are some of the most popular, and walkable cities are some of the most beloved in the world.
 It's no surprise.
 Walkability creates more interesting, beautiful, and convenient environments.
+When you don't have to get in your car, drive for 10-15 minutes, and look for parking every time you want to run a simple errand, life becomes much easier and more pleasant.

-When you don't have to get in your car, drive for 10-15 minutes, and look for parking every time you want to run a simple errand or see other people, life becomes much easier and more pleasant.
-And when people are always milling around instead of zipping past in their cars, it makes sense to design the environment to be attractive to them which is how more beautiful cities are created.
+And when people are always milling around instead of zipping past in their cars, it makes sense to design an environment that's attractive to them, which is how more beautiful cities are created.
 It's no wonder the vast majority of Americans want to live in walkable environments.
 Unfortunately, few American neighborhoods are walkable.

 Homage to Barcelona